Ashraful1599/docs/DOCUMENTATION_SUMMARY.md

 5. **Links**:
    - Verify all internal links work correctly
-   - Update any external links to point to SoftiusTech resources
+   - Update any external links to point to ChatRos resources

 ## File Locations